Reading Time: 4 minutes

 For instance, instead of immediately asking the user questions once they’ve signaled they want a demo, try saying something like, “Great!
 I just need to ask you three quick questions.
 For most people, this takes less than a minute!”
 This statement lets the user know they’ll only have to answer three questions and it gives them proof that it hasn’t taken other people very long to complete the questions.

 When you’ve fully designed a conversation, test it out to see if it sounds natural!
 You could try doing something called the “Wizard of Oz” test.
 Write the conversation out on sticky notes and put them on a wall.
 Then bring in five to ten people who aren’t involved with designing the chatbot and have them respond to the conversation.
 Let them say whatever they want.
 Bonus points if you put the two people having the conversation back to back so they can’t rely on body language to understand the context!
 This exercise will show you pretty quickly what is and isn’t working with your bot because you get to see exactly how a stranger will interact with only your bot’s words.

 Bot building is a real skill that deserves to be taken seriously.
 When implemented correctly, it can be a powerful tool for your business.
 It will take time, so be patient!
 You weren’t an amazing driver the second you earned your license.
-Just having the right software won’t make you an expert on bot building, but it will put you on the path to becoming one.
+Just having the right software won’t make you an expert on bot building and conversational design, but it will put you on the path to becoming one.